annatrendl/ESRC_SDAI/reviews/reply_to_reviews.md

 All reviwers made the point that our research team does not have extensive experience in domestic abuse research.
 While we do not have a track record in domestic abuse research, we would like to clarify that our proposal was written in full knowledge of the relevant literature, and the lack of references in the proposal is merely a result of space limitations.
 Indeed, it is not possible to provide a complete (or even a short) review of the literature in a six page proposal, whilst also clearly outlining our analysis strategy, especially given the scale of the proposed project.
 We are fully aware of the studies by Walby and Towers, and we agree they are important seminal works highlighting the limitations of the CSEW.
 However, our proposal builds upon the qualitative findings and analysis of the CSEW, by integrating far more data, from more sources, and using more advanced data analytic techniques.
 We are also aware of the ESRC grant ES/M01178X/1 aiming to improve DASH, but our proposal substantially differs from it in terms of research questions, analysis techniques, and data sources.

 As the application of multiple, very large datasets to research in domestic abuse is novel, there is no one with the required skills in econometrics and data science who also has a substantial track record in domestic abuse research to conduct this research.
 Requiring such a background would make it impossible to complete the research, because no such individuals exist.
 We have acknowledged this from the start, hence our working closely with domestic abuse leads in the police, and why we propose including an advisory panel, comprising a senior police officer from West Midlands Police, a senior member of the WMP Police and Crime Commissioner's Office, an academic with experience in domestic abuse, Prof Vanessa Munro, a lawyer based here at Warwick with extensive experience of domestic abuse research, and a member of the charity sector (NAME CHARITY) and a survivor of domestic abuse (NOMINATED BY THE CHARITY).

-There is a vast scope for a data-driven approach to generate novel insights to complement qualitative approaches, as is demonstrated by numerous, high-impact publications in other, policy-relevant research topics, from estimating the harm of gambling in the UK using bank transaction data (under review in  _Nature_), [peer effects in police misconduct](https://rdcu.be/bEAue), [nudging customers to increase their credit card debt repayment](https://www.fca.org.uk/publication/occasional-papers/occasional-paper-45.pdf), [and using Big Data to test environmental effects on behaviour and personality](https://www.ncbi.nlm.nih.gov/pubmed/31046588#:~:targetText=Individual%2DLevel%20Analyses%20of%20the%20Impact%20of%20Parasite%20Stress%20on,Openness%20Only%20for%20Older%20Individuals.&targetText=The%20parasite%20stress%20hypothesis%20predicts,and%20extraversion%2C%20but%20higher%20conscientiousness.).
+There is a vast scope for a data-driven approach to generate novel insights to complement existing qualitative research, as is demonstrated by numerous, high-impact publications in other, policy-relevant research topics, from estimating the harm of gambling in the UK using bank transaction data (under review in  _Nature_), [peer effects in police misconduct](https://rdcu.be/bEAue), [nudging customers to increase their credit card debt repayment](https://www.fca.org.uk/publication/occasional-papers/occasional-paper-45.pdf), [and using Big Data to test environmental effects on behaviour and personality](https://www.ncbi.nlm.nih.gov/pubmed/31046588#:~:targetText=Individual%2DLevel%20Analyses%20of%20the%20Impact%20of%20Parasite%20Stress%20on,Openness%20Only%20for%20Older%20Individuals.&targetText=The%20parasite%20stress%20hypothesis%20predicts,and%20extraversion%2C%20but%20higher%20conscientiousness.).
 In particular, in the gambling paper, we use Lloyds Banking Group transaction data from millions of individuals to demonstrate that gambling is associated with increased financial distress, reduced lifestyle and health outcomes, higher rates of future unemployment and disability, and higher mortality rates.
 This view is unique and the first ever to demonstrate such associations---again complementing the traditional qualitative case-study and small survey based approach.

 ## Feasibility